gagle/Node-Grace/README.md

 Furthermore, if you use workers, the shutdown task takes care of them and transparently manages them in order to always guarantee a graceful shutdown giving to the user a last opportunity to clean up resources.

+Some timers can prevent the exit so all of them are cleared before emitting an `exit` event, the user may have forgotten to clear them.

-The Express web framework is fully supported.
-It can also be used without Express but it's not recommended.
+The Express web framework -and all the Express-like frameworks- is fully supported.

 If the process finishes correctly the exit code is 0, otherwise 1.
 The process can also exit with a custom code.